-The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material, in accordance with the school's Cyber-security Policy.
-The school will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.
+The schools will ensure that appropriate filtering systems are in place on school devices and school networks to prevent children accessing inappropriate material, in accordance with the school's Cyber-security Policy.
+The schools will, however, ensure that the use of filtering and monitoring systems does not cause "over blocking", which may lead to unreasonable restrictions as to what pupils can be taught online.
+The school will also ensure that it meets the filtering and monitoring standards published by the DfE.

-[New] Staff will be aware of the filtering systems in place and will know how to escalate concerns where they are identified.
+Staff will be aware of the filtering and monitoring systems in place and will know how to escalate concerns where they are identified.
+Staff will be made aware of their expectations and responsibilities relating to filtering and monitoring systems during their induction.

-Further information regarding the school's approach to online safety can be found in the Online Safety Policy.
+Further information regarding the schools' approach to online safety can be found in the Online Safety Policy.

-[New] Communicating with parents
+Communicating with parents

-As part of the usual communication with parents, the school will reinforce the importance of pupils being safe online and inform parents that they will find it helpful to understand what systems the school uses to filter and monitor online use.
+As part of the usual communication with parents, the schools will reinforce the importance of pupils being safe online and inform parents that they will find it helpful to understand what systems the school uses to filter and monitor internet use.

-The school will also make it clear to parents what their children are being asked to do online for school.
+The schools will also make it clear to parents what their children are being asked to do online for school.